ayush-govindwar/Event-Manager-API-MFC/README.md

 ```

 ## Authentication
-The API uses token-based authentication.
-After login, you'll receive a token that should be included in subsequent requests.
+The API follows a token-based authentication approach.
+After registering and verifying their email, users receive access and refresh tokens via HTTP-only cookies.
+ ### Note:
+ - The refresh token is used to request a new access token, eliminating the need to include the access token in request headers.
+ - Tokens are securely stored in cookies, preventing direct client-side access.

 ## Endpoints